-In our opinion, so much of today's investment advice boils down to this simple, and perhaps overly simplistic, question: Should I pay for active management with the hopes of generating excess investment returns or instead "buy the benchmark" through a lower-cost index fund?
+In our opinion, so much of today's investment advice boils down to this simple, and perhaps overly simplistic, question: Should I pay for active management with the hopes of generating excess investment returns or instead "buy the benchmark" through a lowercost index fund?
 In the race for investment returns, index investing can make a compelling case as compared to many active equity strategies.

-We believe, however, in the U.S. small-cap equity asset class, the benchmark does not always provide the most compelling returns, as evidenced by the Small Cap Universe Comparison chart below.
+We believe, however, in the U.S. small-cap equity asset class, the benchmark does not always provide the most compelling returns, as evidenced by the chart on the next page (Small Cap Core Universe Comparison).
 This chart shows that many, if not most, active managers in the U.S. small-cap asset class, have outperformed the Russell 2000 benchmark over 3-, 5-, 10- and 20-year time frames.
 How these managers have achieved their excess returns, and the corresponding risk taken, can vary widely.
 We believe investors should pay close attention to how returns by active managers have been achieved over multiple time periods, focusing on the consistency of excess returns over time.